 Technically Sound SEO Won’t Always Rank High

-It’s one thing to have technically sound SEO – a well-optimized site that loads quickly has image SEO in place with alt tags, descriptions, and captions, a sitemap, etc. But, no matter how technically impressive your site is, that alone will not secure high rankings.
+It’s one thing to have technically sound SEO – a well-optimized site that loads quickly has image SEO with alt tags, descriptions, captions, a sitemap, etc. But, no matter how technically impressive your site is, that alone will not secure high rankings.
 When it comes to SEO, Quality content will always matter – and websites that have that may even be able to get by with some technical mistakes.

 The site owner said:

-Google’s John Mueller said that this is a situation that easily happens when you’re so focused on getting the technical issues of your website correct that you lose sight of the bigger picture.
+Google’s John Mueller said that this situation quickly happens when you’re so focused on getting the technical issues of your website correct that you lose sight of the bigger picture.
 Only having everything on your site technically correct doesn’t translate to high rankings – because if it did, everyone would rank – and that’s not how it works.
 There has to be a differentiating factor – and that’s where the content writing and its quality comes in to separate the cream of the crop.